fmitech/employee-manual/index.md

 ![Gitx Commit View](./images/manual/gitx-commitView.png)
 The commit view allows you to stage/discard either all or partial changes made to a file

 To stage (add) files, simply right-click the file (or select multiple and right-click) and select *'Stage changes'*.
 The staged changes will now show in the bottom right hand corner of the screen.
-The last thing to do is to add a meaningfull commit message and click *'Commit'*
+The last thing to do is to add a meaningful commit message and click *'Commit'*

 {:.figure}
 ![Gitx Commit View](./images/manual/gitx-stagedChanges.png)